vi/ipv6proxy/README.md

 * Ping replies get duplicated;
 * Source MAC address substitution code is hacky.
 Some special source MAC addresses may fail (it does search&replace MAC mentions though the whole packet and fix up ICMPv6 checksum afterwards).
-* You need to set up `/proc/sys/net/ipv6` settings beforehand;
-* Interfaces get ALLMULTI flag set at startup, but not changed back on finishing;
 * Usage of external script to manage routes;
 * Not scalable approach in general.